First Modern Humans in Europe

 Early human sites in Europe

-Jonathan Amos of BBC News wrote: “The results fit with stone tool discoveries that had suggested modern people were in Europe more than 40,000 years ago.
-Now, scientists have the direct physical remains of Homo sapiens to prove it.
-It confirms also that modern people overlapped in Europe with their evolutionary cousins, the Neanderthals, for an extended period.
-These humans went extinct shortly afterwards, and the latest discoveries will raise once again the questions over Homo sapiens' possible role in their relatives' demise.
-"What's significant about this work is that it increases the overlap and contemporaneity with Neanderthals," explained Dr Tom Higham, from Oxford University, who led the study on the British specimen found at Kents Cavern, Torquay.
+Jonathan Amos of BBC News wrote: What's significant about this work is that it increases the overlap and contemporaneity with Neanderthals," explained Dr Tom Higham, from Oxford University, who led the study.
 "We estimate that probably three to five thousand years of time is the amount of the overlap between moderns and Neanderthals in this part of the world," he told the BBC Science in Action programme.
+“The new results indicate, too, that modern humans swept across Europe via a number of different routes, as they populated the world after leaving Africa some 60,000 years ago.

-“The team also re-examined the shape of the jaw's three teeth, including their internal structure, to remove doubts that the jaw could be Neanderthal.
+““The team also re-examined the shape of the jaw's three teeth, including their internal structure, to remove doubts that the jaw could be Neanderthal.
 "We've done a new reconstruction, and we've actually found that one of the teeth was in the wrong place.
 That's for starters," said co-author Prof Chris Stringer, from London's Natural History Museum. “"But we've also done a really detailed comparison, right down to the shape of the roots and internal pulp cavities.
 We've gone to microscopic details to show this really is a modern human.
 You would never find a Neanderthal fossil that had this many modern human features."

+Because of their concerns about modern contamination in the jaw, Higham and colleagues went back to animal fossils found above and below the object in the Torquay cave and re-dated those with greater precision.
+This produced a likely age for the human remains of between 41,000 and 44,200 years ago.
 “The re-assessments have further importance because palaeoanthropologists can now put modern humans in the caves at the same time as the stone and bone tool technologies discovered there.
 “There has been some doubt over who created the so-called Aurignacian artefacts at Kents Cavern and the slightly older Uluzzian technologies at Grotta del Cavallo.
 It could have been Neanderthals, but there is now an obvious association in time with Homo sapiens.

 Peteracu Oase skull from Romania

 Peteracu Oase (meaning "The Cave with Bones") is a system of 12 karstic galleries and chambers located near the city Anina, in the Cara -Severin county, southwestern Romania, where some of the oldest European early modern human (EEMH) remains, between 37,000 42,000 years old, have been found.
 In 2015 genetics research revealed that the Oase 1 fossil had a recent Neanderthal ancestor, with an estimated 5-11 percent Neanderthal autosomal DNA.
-The specimen's 12th chromosome was also 50 percent Neanderthal. +
+The specimen's 12th chromosome was also 50 percent Neanderthal.
+[Source: Wikipedia +]

-In February 2002, a speleological team exploring the karstic system of Mini Valley, in the southwestern Carpathian Mountains near Anina, revealed a previously unknown chamber with a profusion of mammalian skeletal remains.
-The cave, which seemed to have served primarily as hibernation room for the Late Pleistocene cave bear (Ursus spelaeus), presented unusual arrangements such as the placement of some remains on raised rocks, suggesting a certain human involvement in the accumulated deposits.
-Speleologists Stefan Milota, Adrian Bîlgăr and Lauren iu Sarcina discovered a complete human mandible on the paleosurface.
-The karstic chamber was designated as "Pe tera cu Oase" (The Cave with Bones) and the human mandible as "Oase 1",.
-The latest radiocarbon dates of the Oase fossils give an age of 37,800 years before present. + "Oase 1" is the lower jaw of fully mature male.
+"Oase 1" is the lower jaw of fully mature male.
 It exhibits morphological traits from early modern humans and archaic humans, including Neanderthal features.
 DNA analysis of Oase 1 since 2015 has revealed a number of significant findings.
 About 6-9% of the genome is Neanderthal in origin.
 This is the highest percentage of archaic introgression found in an anatomically modern human and together with the linkage disequilibrium patterns indicates that Oase 1 had a relatively-recent Neanderthal ancestor – about four to six generations earlier.
 The autosomal DNA of Oase 1 by Fu et al. (2015) indicates that he may have shared more alleles with modern East Asian populations than with modern Europeans.
 However, Oase shared equal alleles with Mesolithic Europeans and East Eurasians suggesting non pre LGM-European admixture in modern Europeans. +

 "Oase 2" is the facial skeleton of an adolescent.
 "Oase 3" is the left temporal bone of an adolescent or versus mature female, designated as "Oase 3".
 Additional finds and work have shown that the temporal bone derives from the same cranium as the "Oase 2" facial and parietal bones.
 The "Oase 2" and "Oase 3" confirm a pattern already known from the probably contemporaneous "Oase 1" mandible, indicating a mixture of archaic, early modern human and Neanderthal morphological features.
 Thus, the specimens exhibit a suite of derived "modern human" features like projecting chin, no brow ridge, a high and rounded brain case.
 Yet, these features are associated with several archaic aspects of the cranium and dentition that place them outside the range of variation for modern humans, like a large face, a large crest of bone behind the ear and big teeth that get even larger toward the back.
 This mosaic of Neanderthal and modern human resembles similar traits found in a 25,000 years old fossil of a child in Abrigo do Lagar Velho or in the 31,000 years old site of Mladeč, by Cidália Duarte, et al. (1999). +